 Hexal Case Study: Finding a Solution between Differentiation and Focus on Cost

-One of the antibiotics for children of Hexal, Germany had a colourful packaging showing funny bacteria with perforated contour.
+One of the antibiotics for children of Hexal, Germany had colourful packaging showing funny bacteria with perforated contour.
 Taking a medicine a child “killed” one bacterium by making a hole in the packaging with a pencil.
 In addition, the medicine has a convenient dosage device, which allowed preparing a precise dose of medicine.

 All these features increased the value for consumers and underlined the image of Hexal as a quality producer that takes care of its customers.
-When Germany introduced a tender system for medicine, the competition unfolded around price and companies with lower cost of production got an edge.
-In other words, what a competitive advantage of Hexal product was turned out to be a disadvantage as a cost of attractive packaging was higher than of competitor’s products.
+When Germany introduced a tender system for medicine, the competition unfolded around price and companies with a lower cost of production got an edge.
+In other words, what a competitive advantage of Hexal product was turned out to be a disadvantage as the cost of attractive packaging was higher than of competitor’s products.
 In order to address this challenge, Hexal kept pursuing a modified differentiation strategy, but span off a new company to compete on price.